GYukai/YuLan-Mini/post_train/README.md

 |                | MBPP<sub>(pass@10)</sub>       |
 |                | MBPP+<sub>(pass@10)</sub>      |

-<center>Table 3: Benchmarks we choosen to evaluate the models performance on Knowledge, Reasoning, Math and coding.</center>

 ### General Knowledge

 MMLU and TruthfulQA as benchmark to assess YuLan-Mini's performance in knowledge-based question answering.
 For MMLU, we report the macro average of subtask accuracy under the 5-shot standard setting without CoT and 0-shot standard setting with CoT.
 For TruthfulQA, we report the macro average of subtask accuracy under the 0-shot standard setting without CoT.
-As shown in Table 4, Our YuLan-Mini is not much different from Qwen2.5 and Llama3.2 in common sense tasks.
+As shown in  table, Our YuLan-Mini is not much different from Qwen2.5 and Llama3.2 in common sense tasks.

 ### Reasoning